15. Nikanor Ivanovich's dream

 In a theatre house

-Maybe the theater reflects the OGPU/NKVD methods, with fabricated charges and scripted trials.
-The prison where Nikanor Ivanovich is taken is doubly displaced - into a theater and a dream - perhaps to avoid the censor; yet it was still cut even in 1966.
+The theater is a metaphor for the working methods of the OGPU/NKVD methods, with fabricated charges and scripted trials.
+The prison where Nikanor Ivanovich is taken is doubly displaced - into a theater and into a dream - perhaps to avoid the censor; yet it was still cut when the novel was published for the first time in 1966.

 The audience was all of the same sex - male - and all for some reason bearded

-Another reference to the fact that the theatre stands for a prison.
-In theatres men and women are not segregated by sex, in prisons they are.
+This is another reference to the fact that the theatre stands for a prison.
+In theatres, men and women are not segregated by sex, in prisons they are.
 The beards could be because the prisoners couldn't shave, or they could be a hint that the foreign currency speculators are Old Believers, like many merchants were, or Jews.

 All sitting?
 Sitting, sitting!

-Again the verb to sit is used to indicate a prison.
-The Soviet citizens didn't need to see the word prison, since the construction was so familiar.
-"You are sitting" means "you are in prison."
+Again the verb to sit is used again to indicate a prison.
+The Soviet citizens didn't need to see the word prison, since the construction was so familiar. «You are sitting» meant «you are in prison».

 Sergei Gerardovich Dunchil